morphlogic/mIRE/README.md

 ## What makes mIRE different than a MUD/MOO?

 mIRE puts an emphasis on world-building - not just by immortals or implementors, though, but by players themselves!

+[mechs - characters controlled primarily by mechanical constituents of the mIRE ]

+[mycelial structure - world architecture allows the world to grow organically over time; dream/cells/hypha(connections); dreams can contain hundreds of cells or just a single one; exit:entrance ratio]